mylez/cpu/README.md

     r4 - Base pointer.
     r5 - Stack pointer.
     r6 - Program counter.
-    r7 - Immediate value register.
+    r7 - Immediate value / return address.

 ### Kernel / Special Registers
 There are 7 registers dedicated to kernel functions and special applications.
 These are:

-    status -  Contains the result of the last ALU operation, used for conditional branching.
+    status -  Contains the result of the last ALU operation as NZVF used for conditional branching.
 User-accessible.
     timer -   Preemption timer.
 Decremented while in user mode.
 Once it reaches zero, it signals a preemption exception.
 Protected.